Skip to main content

 This direct-to-system route has a much quieter effect on the liver’s manufacturing duties.
 Consequently, it does not significantly increase the levels of thyroid-binding globulin.
 The existing balance of active and inactive thyroid hormone remains largely undisturbed, which is a key consideration for anyone with a pre-existing thyroid condition or those sensitive to metabolic shifts.

 This distinction is central to personalized medicine.
-The choice between an oral tablet and a is a strategic one, made to align with your unique physiology.
+The choice between an oral tablet and a transdermal application is a strategic one, made to align with your unique physiology.
 For an individual whose thyroid is already working hard to maintain equilibrium, introducing an oral estrogen that increases TBG may require a compensatory adjustment in their thyroid medication.

 A transdermal application, conversely, allows for hormonal support while minimizing interference with the thyroid axis.
 This illustrates a core principle of modern endocrinology ∞ the method of delivery is an integral part of the therapy itself, shaping the biological outcome in a profound and predictable way.